enderphan94/HCMRealestate/README.md

-# BatDongSan.com.vn Scraper
+# HCM Realestate Scraper

 ## Introduction
-This is a web scraping tool designed to extract real estate information from BatDongSan.com.vn.
+This is a web scraping tool designed to extract real estate information from realestate websites.
 The scraper uses Selenium WebDriver with Chrome in headless mode to automatically collect property listings data including titles, prices, and locations.

 ## Installation